Development of Germany’s climate

 The development of Germany’s climate since the end of the 19th century

-The assessment of mean values for atmospheric conditions was based on summarising the monthly data available for seasonal and annual mean values.
-In addition, the data collected at selective points in meteorological stations were applied scientifically to Germany nationwide.
+The assessment of mean values for climatic conditions was based on summarising the monthly data available since 1881 regarding seasonal and annual mean values for variables such as temperature and precipitation.
+Furthermore, the data collected at selective points at meteorological stations were applied scientifically to Germany nationwide.

 Temperature

-A closer scrutiny of the temporal development shows that the rise in temperature did not take place evenly.
+A close scrutiny of the temporal development shows that the rise in temperature did not take place evenly.
 In fact, there were phases of warming as well as periods of stagnation, interspersed from time to time with shorter periods during which temperatures tended to decrease slightly.
-One reason for this is the wide range of variations in atmospheric conditions from year to year with regard to, globally speaking, a relatively small region like Germany.
-Figure 2 demonstrates in fact that the variability of temperatures in Germany (bar) is much greater than the global temperatures (plane).
-However, in the course of periods extending over several decades, the so-called decadal climate variability also plays a crucial role.
-These are periodic variations extending over several years or even a few decades, which are closely linked with ocean currents.
-Dependent on temperatures on the surface of the oceans, there will be phases in which the atmosphere either warms up or cools down.
-These phases overlie the influence on the climate from external driving factors.
-However, apart from natural elements such as solar irradiation and volcanic activity, human influences have to be taken into account, such as changes in land use, air pollution owing to sulphur output from industrial plant as well as emissions of greenhouse gases such as carbon dioxide.
-Periods of a greater cooling effect exerted by ocean circulation on the atmosphere can therefore lead to a total concealment of the long-term trend, even at times when the total of extreme climate drivers alone would lead to warming.
-As soon as the oceans’ influence is reversed, temperatures can be observed to increase.
+One reason for this uneven progression is the wide range of fluctuations in atmospheric conditions from year to year with regard to, globally speaking, a relatively small region like Germany.
+Figure 1 demonstrates, in fact, that the variability of temperature in Germany (bars) is much greater than in the case of global temperatures (plane).
+However, in the course of periods extending over several decades, the so-called decadal climate variability has also played a crucial role.
+These are periodic fluctuations extending over several years or even a few decades, which are closely linked to ocean circulation – in other words, the sea currents.
+Depending on ocean circulation, there will be phases from time to time in which the surface temperatures of the sea either warm up or cool down, consequently leading to phases of warming or cooling in the atmosphere.
+These phases overlie the influence on the climate from external climate drivers.
+However, apart from natural elements such as solar irradiation and volcanic activity, human influences have to be taken into account, such as changes in land use, air pollution owing to sulphur dioxide output from industrial plant as well as emissions of greenhouse gases such as CO2.
+Periods of a greater cooling effect – exerted by ocean circulation on the surface temperature of the sea and consequently on the atmosphere – can therefore lead to a total concealment of the long-term trend, even at times when the total of external climate drivers alone would lead to warming.
+In phases of weak ocean circulation or in the absence of a cooling effect from ocean circulation, the temperatures observed have been rising.

-In Germany the temperature rise observed hitherto seems to be homogenous throughout the country.
-In principle this applies also to the various meteorological seasons.
-Just in summer (June to August) the value for a surface area mean of 1.4°C deviates slightly from the annual mean.
-For the other seasons the same temperature increase of 1.5°C is the same as for the year as a whole.
-Roughly the same can be said for spatial differences.
-In this case, the annual mean temperature rise ranges from 1.3°C to 1.6°C, with the warming tendency in the western and southern Länder a little higher so far whereas in the northern Länder such as Brandenburg and Berlin, this tendency is a little lower than the Länder mean.
-Greater deviations from this general spatial distribution can be observed exclusively in the winter months.
-During the winter season temperature rise in the north-eastern Länder by values between 1.2°C to 1.3°C has so far been generally lowest whereas other Federal states such as Bavaria recorded a temperature rise up to 1.7 °C.
+In Germany the temperature rise observed hitherto seems to have been largely homogeneous throughout the country.
+Basically, this applies also to the various meteorological seasons.
+Just in winter (December to February) the value for a surface area mean of 1.9 °C is slightly above the annual mean.
+For the other seasons the temperature increase of 1.6 to 1.7 °C is the same as for the year as a whole.
+Roughly the same can be said regarding spatial differences.
+In this case, the annual mean temperature rise ranges from 1.5 °C to 1.8 °C – bearing in mind that the warming tendency in the western federal states as well as in Bavaria and Thuringia – has so far been somewhat higher, whereas in Brandenburg and Berlin, this tendency is somewhat lower than the mean value for Germany.

 <>